Life before Transistors :-((

 A long time ago, maybe a hundred years ago, say 1900, there were no

-I can't tell you about life then, but I can tell you about life 50 years ago.
-We had
+I can't tell you about life then, but I can tell you about life in 1950, when the Nike Ajax was designed.

 Nike was designed in that era - World War II was just over.
 There were no commercial transistors, no color TV, no cell phones, no satellite news, no NASA,